-A - Business and Professions Code 10186.1 allows the Department to automatically suspend a license during any time that the licensee is incarcerated after conviction of a felony, regardless of whether that conviction has been appealed.
-The Department shall notify the licensee of the suspension and of his or her right to elect to have the issue of penalty heard by hearing.
+A - Business and Professions Code 10186.1 allows DRE to automatically suspend a license during any time that the licensee is incarcerated after conviction of a felony, regardless of whether that conviction has been appealed.
+DRE shall notify the licensee of the suspension and of his or her right to elect to have the issue of penalty heard by hearing.